ThKrypt/QualCoder/01-Introduction.md

 IMORTANT: in the first window of the installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.

-The final step, install extra modules to Python.
+The final step is to install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl
+`python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).